 - develop expert knowledge of, and the ability to design, complex machine learning and deep neural networks systems for use in industry

 - focus on architectures, algorithms and novel engineering and software technologies

 Machine learning and deep neural network systems are currently used by leading organisations worldwide and research centres in a wide range of applications and products.
 This course is for engineers and scientists looking to gain the necessary skills to be able to design these systems for use in industry.

 Our MSc Machine Learning & Deep Learning degree focuses on state-of-the-art technologies for machine learning and deep neural network systems.
 The emphasis is on architectures, algorithms and implementation with applications in a diverse range of areas.

-Delivered jointly by the Departments of Electronic & Electrical Engineering and Computer & Information Sciences, you'll be exposed to state-of-the-art engineering and software technologies that underpin machine learning and deep neural network systems.
+Administered by the Department of Electronic & Electrical Engineering, and jointly delivered with the Department of Computer & Information Sciences, you'll be exposed to state-of-the-art engineering and software technologies that underpin machine learning and deep neural network systems.

 You'll learn about and gain experience from hands-on, industry relevant projects and examples.
 This includes programming languages and engineering tools used in an increasing number of products and services worldwide.

 You'll complete six classes over two semesters comprising compulsory and elective taught classes.
 These are followed by a three-month research project in a chosen area.

 If you've previously taken a similar class to one of the compulsory classes, you'll be offered an alternative.